 But Jesus ignored their comments and said to Jairus, “Don’t be afraid.
 Just trust me” (Mark 5:36).

 There are times in one's life when we must ignore our feelings and trust our Father.
-When we are going through a difficult situation, God's promises stabilize us during a storm.
+When we are going through a difficult situation, God's promises stabilize us during any storm that may come.

-I remember a time when I was working as a commercial fisherman with my father on his fishing boat.
+I remember a time when I was working as a commercial fisherman on the North Sea with my father on his fishing boat.
 We were on a long journey south to our home port of Harwich, Essex, England.
 It was past midnight, and it was my dad's turn to sleep.
-Before he lay down on the day bed, there in the wheelhouse alongside me, he gave me explicit guidance for when we passed the seaside town of Lowestoft, Suffolk.
-He instructed me to avoid the two sandbanks, the Scroby Sands, that ran parallel to the shore and about three miles out.
+Before he lay down on the day bed in the wheelhouse alongside me, he gave me explicit guidance for when we passed the seaside town of Lowestoft, Suffolk.
+He instructed me to avoid the two sandbanks, the Inner and Outer Scroby Sandbanks, that ran parallel to the shore and about three miles out.
 I was to go close to the beach, away from the sandbanks, and escape the strong tide that would be turning against us by the time we got there.

-Two miles ahead of us, I could see two other faster fishing boats that were traveling with us from our home port.
-Dad had been asleep about an hour when I came up to the Scroby Sands, the Outer and Inner banks.
+Two miles ahead of us, I could see the stern lights of two other fishing boats that were traveling with us from our home port.
+Dad had been asleep about an hour when I came up to the Outer and Inner banks.
 I reasoned to myself that, instead of following my father's commands, I could follow the lights of the other boats through the channel between the sandbanks.
-To make matters worse, we were in a force nine severe gale with the boat pitching with the waves breaking over the bow of the boat.
+Part of my thinking was that we were in a force nine severe gale and the boat was pitching against the waves.
+It was difficult to see ahead due to the waves breaking over the wheelhouse.
 I was afraid that if I obeyed my father, and went close to the shore, I would not see Lowestoft Pier that stuck out a few hundred yards.
-Being asleep, I thought to myself that he would never know.
+With dad being asleep, I thought that he would never know that I had disobeyed him.
 As I entered the channel, I saw the red buoy to my left, and the green buoy on my right, so I knew I was at the start of the channel.
-What I didn't realize, though, was that after the other boats had gone through the channel in between the sands, and they had now turned and were heading inshore so that they, too, could evade the fast-flowing tide against all three boats.
+What I didn't realize, though, was that after the other boats had gone through the channel in between the sands, they had now turned course and were heading inshore so that they, too, could evade the fast-flowing tide against all three boats.

 When we were safely on our way again, the Lord spoke to me very clearly, saying, “If you would just listen to your Father’s voice, you would be safe.”
 God often has a way of speaking on two different levels to us.
 I knew He was referring to my relationship with Him and that I was to trust His voice even when it seemed like an illogical thing to do.
 Father knows best!
 Thank God that when we feel incapable, He is there to take the controls!
 Can you give Him the controls of your life?
 Or are you still following the other boats?